isabelc/Max-Quantity-For-WC-Shops/readme.txt

 == Changelog ==

 = 1.1.8 =
-* Fix: now checks for manually-typed quantity.
+* Fix: now checks for manually-typed quantity because maximum limit was able to be overridden by typing in a number.
+* Fix: a problem in which limit was ignored if product was previously added to cart, then added another item to cart, then re-added this item to cart.
-* Maintenance: Updated description to reflect that this plugin does not support products with variations.
+* Maintenance: Updated description to reflect that this plugin does not yet support products with variations.

 = 1.1.6 =
 * Fix: maximum limit was able to be overridden by adding a new instance of the item to cart.